dianapatrong/DE101_SQL/Lab3_SQL_Transactions/README.md

 UPDATE products SET stock = stock - 4 WHERE id = 1;
 ```

-The `UPDATE` statement did work this time because you still had 5 pairs of jeans at the time of the order.
+The `UPDATE` statement did work this time because we still had 5 pairs of jeans in stock at the time of the order.

 ## Step 2:
-Now you can save the changes permanently to the database using the `COMMIT` statement:
+Now we can save the changes permanently to the database using the `COMMIT` statement:

 ```
 COMMIT;
 ```

 ## Step 3
-Both changes to the `products` and `orders` table are now saved permanently.
+Both changes to the `products` and `orders` table are now saved permanently and **Tony** will get his 4 pairs of jeans.

 ```
 mysql> SELECT * FROM orders;